-The physical size and weight of the Panasonic GM1 and the Panasonic GX800 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GM1 and the Panasonic GX800.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GM1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is notably larger (28 percent) than the Panasonic GM1.
 Moreover, the GX800 is markedly heavier (32 percent) than the GM1.
 In this context, it is worth noting that neither the GM1 nor the GX800 are weather-sealed.